Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 - Big O of quicksort:
   - Time complexity (best and average) is O(n log n)
   - Time complexity (worst) is O(n²)
-    - i.e. if array is already sorted, whole thing will need to be
+    - i.e. if array is already sorted, whole thing will need to be gone through, and then all the comparisons. this is what happens when we do the first pivot on the index of 0.

+---

+## Data Structures